bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/README.md

 ## Running a Test Work-Flow

-### In the [Terminal](#connect-to-the-docker-container-using-ssh) Connected to The Container as 'sgeadmin', Type:

-&nbsp;

-  4. Login to the [NeatSeq-Flow GUI](#connect-to-the-neatseq-flow-gui-using-a-web-browser) as the sgeadmin user.
+  1. Login to the [NeatSeq-Flow GUI](#connect-to-the-neatseq-flow-gui-using-a-web-browser) as the sgeadmin user.

-  5. Load a Work-Flow Parameter File
+  2. Load a Work-Flow Parameter File

    <img src="https://raw.githubusercontent.com/bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/master/doc/Load_WorkFlow_parameter_file.gif" width="650">

    - In the 'Work-Flow' Tab click on the 'Load WorkFlow' button, then choose the work-flow's parameter file 'Tutorial_Parameter_file.yaml' and click open.
-  6. Run the Work-Flow
+  3. Run the Work-Flow
    <img src="https://raw.githubusercontent.com/bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/master/doc/Generate_scripts.gif" width="650">

-   **In the 'Run' Tab:**
+### In the 'Run' Tab:

    1. Generate the Work-Flow scripts: